johanneswiesel/Stats-for-superhedging/README.md

 ## Prerequisites

-* Python, Tensorflow, NumPy, Matplotlib, Pandas, Gurobi
+* Python, Tensorflow, NumPy, Matplotlib, Pandas, Gurobipy
 * The programs were tested with Python 3.7.0

 ## Running the programs